Aathira-S/RSA-Demonstration/README.md

 # RSA-Demonstration

+This is a project that I had completed with 3 of my classmates as part of the mandatory project submission for my Class 12 Computer Science course.
-This is an application that implements RSA encryption and decrytpion and simulates secure communication among 3 preset user profiles - Alice, Bob, Oscar.
+It is an application that implements RSA encryption and decrytpion and simulates secure communication among 3 preset user profiles - Alice, Bob, Oscar.

 To run the program:
 1. Save all related files to a common path